 Learners explore paradigm shifts, current trends and issues in popular and educational technology, and interpret how they have affected society, schools, teachers, and students.
 From the perspective of preparing students to be critical consumers of information and producers of knowledge in and out of the classroom, learners construct a historical timeline and discovery depicting shifts, trends, and issues in their own school/district Successful measures to manage the change process in educational reform are identified and applied to an appraisal of the timeline and discovery.
 Ethical and legal practices, including those related to intellectual freedom, privacy, and adaptive and assistive services are explored and applied to the evaluation of school technology policy and procedure manuals and the development of a technology mission statement.

-This course prepares learners to apply research, evaluation, and technical writing skills to the development of a school wide educational technology proposal and presentation to improve and maintain services.
+This course prepares learners to apply research, evaluation, and technical writing skills to the development of a school-wide educational technology proposal and presentation to improve and maintain services.
 Learners also use these skills to seek alternative sources and prepare an application for educational technology funding.
-To develop the proposal, learners conduct a strategic analysis of to identify existing strengths, weaknesses, opportunities, and threats.
-Factors to be assessed in the analysis and addressed in the proposal include factors such as hardware, software, budget, alternative funding sources, staffing, licenses, space utilization, and security.
+To develop the proposal, learners conduct a strategic analysis to identify existing strengths, weaknesses, opportunities, and threats.
+Factors to be assessed in the analysis and addressed in the proposal include hardware, software, budget, alternative funding sources, staffing, licenses, space utilization, and security.
 Upon proposal completion, learners prepare a presentation, using a variety of media presentation tools, to be delivered to the school board and/or community.

-Learners will become proficient in researching and evaluating networks, hardware and software commonly used in educational settings.
-Learners will investigate and share issues related to planning, purchasing, and integrating new systems and supporting existing systems.
+Learners will become proficient in researching and evaluating networks, hardware, and software commonly used in educational settings.
+Learners will investigate and share issues related to planning, purchasing, integrating new systems, and supporting existing systems.
 Operating systems maintenance and trouble-shooting strategies will be explored in the context of developing an instructional manual and training for a technology management team.
 Security concerns related to identity protection and filtering will also be explored.

 Jason Caudill holds a Ph.D. in Instructional Technology as well as an MBA and a B.S in Business Administration.
 His research interests include online education and technology integration.
 He has received multiple research awards and is a member of Phi Kappa Phi, an honor society promoting academic excellence in all disciplines of higher education.
 Jason enjoys outdoor activities, working with his hands, and serving in the Coast Guard Auxiliary.

-Rebekah McPherson holds a Ph.D. from The University of North Texas in Curriculum and Instruction with a minor in Educational Computing, an M.S. in Computer Education and Cognitive Systems with an emphasis in Instructional Systems Technology.
+Rebekah McPherson holds a Ph.D. from The University of North Texas in Curriculum and Instruction with a minor in Educational Computing and an M.S. in Computer Education and Cognitive Systems with an emphasis in Instructional Systems Technology.
 She earned a BFA in graphic design from Baylor University.
-She is a Texas certified Master Technology Teacher, and also holds standard Texas teaching certificates in technology applications and technology education, along with an endorsement for English as a Second Language.
+She is a Texas certified Master Technology Teacher and also holds standard Texas teaching certificates in technology applications and technology education along with an endorsement for English as a Second Language.
 Dr. McPherson has six years of teaching experience at the middle school and high school levels and two years of university experience.

 2013 total program cost: $8,364.
 For more information, visit the tuition section.